Beginning Piano Classes

 Melody Magic offers several different beginning piano classes based on age.
 Each is a bit different, yet all are small in number to maximize student-teacher ratio.
 Safety is of utmost importance!
 Absolutely no materials are shared or passed between kids.
 The room is large, and set up to space children over 6' apart.
 After class, all keyboards and materials are thoroughly cleaned before any other child has a chance to touch them.

 Little Mozarts: Ages 4-5 years and 5-6 years

 The joy-filled Music for Little Mozarts curriculum has an all-inclusive approach to musical instruction for older preschoolers and Kindergarteners.
 This unique curriculum uses the piano as method for developing a wide-range of musical skills that are the building blocks of any musical instrument, and it's the perfect beginning for young children who are anxious to play an instrument but not quite ready for private lessons.
-The course centers around the adventures of Beethoven Bear and Mozart Mouse as they learn about music.
 As young beginners, they are not ready to sit at the piano for a long time.
 They stand for short bits of time to practice their skills, then they're off again to learn in other manners.
 Giving children an outlet for that energy then allows them the focus they need at the piano, where they can apply the skills they have learned away from the keyboard.